Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

 * **Budgets:** The ability to define and alert against long-running budgets (as opposed to GCP which only allows monthly budgets to be created, which does not map well to a higher ed environment).
 Since grant money is often used for GCP, the status of total cumulative spend is typically much more useful than how much is spent each month.

 * **Billing Visibility:** GCP’s Billing Administrator and Viewer roles are assigned at the Billing Account (not Project) level.
 In an environment where there are many projects within a billing account, there is no way to limit billing detail access at the project level.
 Rather, billing viewer has access to all projects within the billing account.
-The BCS portal provides granular access to information, giving individuals access to just their project's billing info, accessible at any time
+The Burwood Cloud portal provides granular access to information, giving individuals access to just their project's billing info, accessible at any time

 * **Current and Past Usage Detail:** SKU-level billing detail is available in the GCP Console only at month-end in the Invoice detail.
 If a project wants to understand what is driving a spike in GCP consumption totals, that detail is hard to determine using the GCP Console.